 THE DIGITAL SOCIETY INITIATIVE (DSI)

 What questions about digitalization are on your mind?
 And how has your life changed with the digital transformation?
 Digitalization is presenting society and science with new challenges.
 It is taking hold of a large part of our lives at an ever faster pace.

 The DSI Community Gaming was founded in 2021 as the DSI Digital Education and underwent a radical change in 2022.
-Since then, we have been building up the community, came together for a successful kick-off event and since then are planning future projects, meetings and events.
+Since then, we have been building up the community, came together for projects, meetings and events.

-Membership in the DSI Community Mobility is open to researchers affiliated with a Swiss university.
+Membership in the DSI Community Gaming is open to researchers affiliated with a Swiss university.
 For other individuals, membership is conditional on an ongoing cooperation with the DSI Community.
 To become a member of a DSI Community, membership in the DSI Network is required.
 Please follow this link.